kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

     > You can check your public IP address at https://api.ipify.org.

 3. To configure IP-based access to the exposed workload, create an AuthorizationPolicy resource.

+  The selector to specifies the workload for which access should be configured, and the **RemoteIpBlocks** field, specifies the IP addresses, for which access should be allowed.

     ```bash
     apiVersion: security.istio.io/v1beta1